itthinx/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.4.5 =
+* Fixed incompatible access restriction checks on some custom post types.

 = 1.4.4 =
 * WordPress 3.8 compatibility checked and fixed a minor bug.